ggrg/docs/PKI Guide.md

 ## Introduction
 In this guide, we will introduce some features of CloudFlare PKI -- [cfssl](https://github.com/cloudflare/cfssl) CFSSL is a tool developed by CloudFlare.
-It’s both a command line tool and an HTTP API server for signing, verifying and bundling TLS certificates.
+It's both a command line tool and an HTTP API server for signing, verifying and bundling TLS certificates.
 It requires GO 1.6+ to build.
-In this guide, we use command line tool as the example.
+In this guide, we use the command line tool as the example.

 * [**Background**](#background)
 * [**Rationale**](#rationale)
 * [**Install cfssl**](#install-cfssl)